 Several versions of various debug hardware and software modules are available.
-The oldest hardware debug module found at OpenCores is called "dbg_interface," and requires a separate JTAG TAP module "jtag" from the same source.
+The oldest hardware debug module found at OpenCores is called "dbg_interface" (written by Igor Mohor), and requires a separate JTAG TAP module "jtag" from the same source.
 The compatible bridge program is called "jp1" or "jp2".
 This combination (jp2 in particular) was written for a specific hardware combination, and may need to be modified for systems with a different configuration.

 It is highly recommended to use the latest debug system (the Advanced Debug Interface), which offers the most functionality.
 A new hardware debug module called "adv_dbg_if" offers support for multi-device JTAG chains, as well as reduced logic requirements.
-This hardware module is compatible with a newer, modified "jtag" TAP core, or any version of the altera_virtual_jtag or xilinx_internal_jtag cores.
+This hardware module is compatible with a newer, modified "jtag" TAP core, any version of the altera_virtual_jtag or xilinx_internal_jtag cores, or the (experimental as of this writing) actel_ujtag core.
 This version also uses a new protocol between the bridge program and the debug hardware module, thus a new bridge program is also required.
 This bridge program is called "adv_jtag_bridge," and includes support for auto-enumeration of JTAG chains and BSDL file parsing.
+The adv_dbg_if and adv_jtag_bridge also offer exclusive support for the JTAG serial port.
 All of the advanced debug hardware and software modules are packaged together at OpenCores as the "Advanced Debug System."

 The rest of this document assumes the use of this newest combination of debug components.
-Note that in general, there is NO interoperability between old and new versions; the old old "jtag" core is not compatible with the adv_dbg_if, none of the new TAP modules (altera_virtual_jtag, xilinx_internal_jtag) are compatible with the old debug_if, and jp2 is not compatible with any part of the advanced debug system.
+Note that in general, there is NO interoperability between old and new versions; the old old "jtag" core is not compatible with the adv_dbg_if, none of the new TAP modules (altera_virtual_jtag, xilinx_internal_jtag, actel_ujtag) are compatible with the old debug_if, and jp2 is not compatible with any part of the advanced debug system.

 The compatibility exception is the the adv_jtag_bridge proxy software.
 Support for the legacy "debug_if" has been added to adv_jtag_bridge as a compile-time option.
-If the adv_jtag_bridge program has been explicitly compiled with support for the legacy debug unit hardware, then adv_jtag_bridge may be used as a drop-in replacement for jp1/jp2.
-This will allow systems which must use the legacy debug hardware to work with the updated version of GDB (using the RSP protocol).
+If the adv_jtag_bridge program has been explicitly compiled with support for the legacy debug unit hardware, then adv_jtag_bridge may be used as a replacement for jp1/jp2.
+This will allow systems which must use the legacy debug hardware to work with an updated version of GDB (6.8 or later, using the RSP protocol).